36.1 NHS employers should provide all staff with access to an employment break scheme.

 36.5 The scheme should provide for people to take a longer period away from work than that provided for by the parental leave and other leave arrangements.

-36.6 The scheme should explicitly cover the main reasons for which employment breaks can be used, including childcare, eldercare, care for another dependant, training, study leave or work abroad.
+36.6 The scheme should explicitly cover the main reasons for which employment breaks can be used, including childcare, eldercare, care for another dependants, training, study leave or work abroad.
 It should also indicate that other reasons will be considered on their merits.

 36.7 People on employment breaks will not normally be allowed to take up paid employment with another employer, except where, for example, work overseas or charitable work could broaden experience.
 In such circumstances written authority from the employer would be necessary.